inet-tub/ns3-datacenter/README.md

 [`simulator/ns-3.35/src/point-to-point/model/switch-node.cc`](https://github.com/inet-tub/ns3-datacenter/tree/master/simulator/ns-3.35/src/point-to-point/model/switch-node.cc): This file is also modified to support both RDMA and TCP/IP traffic.
 Minor change in INT, for PowerTCP, RXBytes is appended instead of TxBytes.
 This is since $\lambda(t)=\mu(t)+\dot{q}(t) $ i.e., RxRate is TxRate + Queue gradient where $\lambda(t)$ is required for PowerTCP to calculate power.

 [`simulator/ns-3.35/src/point-to-point/model/switch-mmu.cc`](https://github.com/inet-tub/ns3-datacenter/tree/master/simulator/ns-3.35/src/point-to-point/model/switch-mmu.cc): This file has the core logic for buffer management.
-Currently only Dynamic Thresholds (DT) is supported.
-Note: This is not what we used for ABM in the paper.
-However, there is an ongoing effort to bring ABM to such a mixed stack.
+Currently, we only support Dynamic Thresholds (DT) and Active Buffer Management (ABM).
+Note: The SIGCOMM version of ABM paper uses the implementation in traffic control layer (see below).

 [`simulator/ns-3.35/src/traffic-control/model/gen-queue-disc.cc`](https://github.com/inet-tub/ns3-datacenter/tree/master/simulator/ns-3.35/src/traffic-control/model/gen-queue-disc.cc): This file contains various buffer management algorithms at the traffic-control layer.
 It can only be used in the TCP/IP stack.
 Note: This is what we used for ABM in the paper.